stephomi/nomadsculpt.com/manual/docs/interface.md

 ### Mirror bottom bar
 Move the bottom bar to the bottom right corner, and reverse the button order

-### Material colour preview
+### Material color preview
-When you select a colour for a material, a preview of this material is displayed on the currently selected object.
+When you select a color for a material, a preview of this material is displayed on the currently selected object.

 ----